useflyyer/flyyer-wp/readme.txt

 Remember when YouTube videos used to have very simple thumbnail previews?
 Those days are over, today every video on YouTube has very well-crafted cover images with text and images, every single video thumbnail wants to be unique.

-FLYYER helps you automating the process of generating images for every page of your website.You don't need to manually create all of yours link previews.
-Just code a couple of templates and use them everywhere.
+FLYYER helps you automating the process of generating images for every page of your website.
+You don't need to manually create all of yours link previews.
+Code a template or pick your favorites from the community.

 You might need FLYYER if: